Demand Reduction: A Comparative Difference To Education And Awareness-Raising

 - Design campaign messages and test

-A detailed explanation of each of these steps and some examples for a range of illegal wildlife products, can be found at: https://breakingthebrand.org/how-to-create-a-demand-reduction-campaign/
+Over the years we have created a number of documents and tools to support the evolving understanding of demand reduction in the conservation sector.
+A detailed explanation of these steps and some examples for a range of illegal wildlife products, can be found in the documents are linked below.

 More tips, tools and ideas to tackle the demand for endangered species can be found on the Breaking The Brand (BTB) website.
 We took the decision to keep the BTB website lives, as it still gets many thousand visits each month.
 More information on demand reduction can be for presentations and media; and also via BTB Blogs.

 Currently many users of rare legal and illegal wildlife products in gain status, influence, power and/or prestige with their peer group by consuming these precious ‘products’.
 While in the short-term demand reduction/behaviour change campaigns will be needed to change people’s motivations to consume endangered species, to ensure a long-term sustainable future we must provide alternative ways to engage with nature.
 This involves re-directing desire as the final step in demand reduction campaigns.